students on the Quad

 Step 1: Develop Your Idea

 Get some other students together who are willing to help you get this new group started (minimum required is two current, full-time Oxy students - one to be the president and one to be the treasurer).
 Then find an advisor (must be a full-time Oxy faculty or staff member) who you have a relationship with or who might know something about the topic of your group.
+New clubs can only be started during the first 4 weeks of each semester, so be sure to begin this process early.

 While you are doing this, talk to other students and have them sign your Student Support Petition (25 signatures required).
 This will give you a chance to promote your group, but also provides an opportunity to make sure that students support your organization having access to their student fees through the ASOC Funding process.
 Please submit your Student Support Petition along with your New Club Development Worksheet.
 NOTE: If you are a Senior and want to start a club in the spring semester of your last year, you must seek guidance and approval from the SLICE Director.